 The Mental Health Counseling program in the department of Secondary Education and School Leadership at Norfolk State University requires students to complete 700 hours of field experience.
 The 700-hour field experience requirement is broken down into three required counseling courses.
 These courses include COED 710C- Counseling Practicum (3 credit hours), UED 793C (3 credit hours) and UED 794C (3 credit hours).
 These courses are scaffolded allowing students to gradually progress in their clinical knowledge and skill over a three-semester timeframe.
 Students in practicum complete a 100-hour clinical counseling experience, and 300 hours in each internship experience.
 Students are required to keep a log in which they record the number of hours spent at the site with clients.
 Across all field experiences, students must complete 60% of their time in indirect services, and 40% in direct services.
-For practicum that breaks down to 40 hours of direct counseling services and 60 hours of indirect counseling services.
-And for internship that breaks down to 120 hours of direct counseling services and 180 hours of indirect counseling services per internship class.
+For practicum that breaks down to 40 hours of direct counseling services and 180 hours of indirect counseling services per internship class.